ArduPilot/ardupilot_wiki/common/source/docs/common-rc-systems.rst

 To connect a PPM-Sum/SBus/IBus receiver to a Pixhawk, for example, plug the ground (black), power (red) and signal (usually white - orange in the diagram below) wires to the RCin pin on the Pixhawk.

+Some protocols, most noticeably SRXL2, require a bi-directional, half-duplex UART connection.
+In addition protocols that provide telemetry also generally require a bi-directional half-duplex connection.
+For these protocols the TX output of the UART should be connected to the serial input of the receiver.
+It is also possible on F7 and H7 boards to connect to the UART RX input with some additional configuration.

+To connect a PPM-Sum receiver or an SBus receiver to a Pixhawk, for example, plug the ground (black), power (red) and signal (usually white - orange in the diagram below) wires to the RC pins on the Pixhawk.

 .. image:: ../../../images/RCIN_connection.jpg
     :target: ../_images/RCIN_connection.jpg